BrookesiaMicra/MindOS/README.md

 # MindOS
-a software-like model usefull for evolving the human mind
+A software-like model usefull for evolving the human mind, and the humankind.

-The Mind OS is an open-source project aimed at creating a software-like model of the human mind, so that it can be used to improve our lives.
+The MindOS is an open-source project aimed at creating a software-like model of the human mind, so that it can be used to improve our lives.

+# State of affairs [June 4 2023]:
+MindOS is currently in it's incubation phase, which is projected to be subsumed by a newer version at June 21st.

 # Introduction